 Gautier Paulin is one of the most talented riders in the world.
-The 28 year-old Frenchman already has an incredible list of achievements that includes 11 Grand Prix wins (three were in the MX2 ranks and eight were in MXGP).
+The 28-year-old Frenchman already has an incredible list of achievements that includes 11 Grand Prix wins (three in MX2 ranks and eight in MXGP).
 He has stood on the podium 52 times, 18 of which were in MX2 and 34 in MXGP.
-In that time, he has won 19 races, three were on a 250cc in the MX2 class, and 14 were aboard a 450cc inside the premier class MXGP.
+In that time, he has won 19 races, three on a 250cc in MX2, and 14 aboard a 450cc in MXGP.

 In addition to his individual achievements, the French phenomenon has had the honor of representing his nation at the prestigious Monster Energy Motocross of Nations on ten occasions where he has played a vital role in the teams' success, that includes five gold medals, in 2014, '15, '16, '17, and ’18, and two silver medals, in 2009, and '11.

 The quick and stylish Frenchman won the EMX250 Championship in 2007 and in the same year made his FIM Motocross World Championship debut as a wild-card entry in the MX2 class at six of the 15 rounds, where his best race finish was a fourth-place in Northern Ireland.
 His 2008 season was cut-short by injury meaning his first full term in MX2 was in 2009 where he won three rounds and finished the season as the bronze medalist.